raghavan97/src-raghavan97.github.io/_posts/2018-11-01-binary-dist-post.md

 For having a single wheel file to cater to all the variants of linux, a os tag of *manylinux1* is used.

-To generate a wheel file for the *manylinux1* , we need to generate the wheel file using a special docker container avaliable at **quay.io/pypa/manylinux1_x86_64**.
+To generate a wheel file for the *manylinux1* , we need to generate the wheel file using a special docker container available at **quay.io/pypa/manylinux1_x86_64**.

 This docker container allows us to generate 2 wheels one for the narrow unicode(abi tag-cp27m) and wide unicode (abi tag-cp27mu)